TwistingTwists/obsidian-tools/Mobile-w51.md

 Capabilities showcase -
 Prs merged in litellm, e2b

+## remote rust job is the only thing I can do now.
+- Database stuff
+-

 ## education and learning
 - open source repo -> read the PR coments, read the linked issue + comments, read the diff
 - and output a doc with focus on two things